Terminology used in the Census:

 What is a Census Tract?

 A census tract is a small statistical subdivision of a county.
 Census tract data allows a user to find population and housing statistics about a specific part of an urban area from both 100-percent data and sample data.
-(See Census Overview for a list of 100 percent topics and those that are only available in the sample data).
 Census tracts are particularly important when you want information about part of a city, such as Northridge or other communities in the San Fernando Valley which are part of the City of Los Angeles.
 A single community may be composed of several census tracts; there may be hundreds of census tracts in a large city.

 What is a Census Block?